IEEE-UCF/Micromouse/README.md

 * **Docker & Docker Compose:** Required for orchestrating and running the containerized development environment.
 * **PowerShell:** The helper script (`dev.ps1`) is written in PowerShell.
+* **Windows Users Only: X Server (VcXsrv):** Required for displaying the Gazebo/Ignition GUI from the Linux container onto your Windows desktop.
+You must install and configure VcXsrv before launching the container.

 ### Setup and Build